techservicesillinois/aws-enterprise-vpc/modules/rdns-forwarder/README.md

 ## Troubleshooting

-If an RDNS Forwarder stops working, destroy and recreate it from scratch.
+If an existing RDNS Forwarder stops working, destroy and recreate it from scratch.

 If a _newly created_ RDNS Forwarder (using the latest release of this repository) doesn't work, contact Technology Services for help.
 Note that a newly created RDNS Forwarder may take up to 5 minutes to configure itself and begin answering queries.